 For applications that require high current adjustment, such as a laser diode driver or tunable laser, a boosted voltage source can be considered.
-See Figure 62.
+See Figure 61.

-Figure 62.
+Figure 61.
 Programmable Booster Voltage Source

 In this circuit, the inverting input of the op amp forces the V{OUT} to be equal to the wiper voltage set by the digital potentiometer.
-The load current is then delivered by the supply via the N-channel FET, N1.
-N1 power handling must be adequate to dissipate power equal to $(V{\text{IN}}-V{\text{OUT}})\times I{\text{L}}$.
+The load current is then delivered by the supply via the N-channel FET N1.
+N1 power handling must be adequate to dissipate power equal to $(V{\text{IN}}-V{\text{OUT}})\times I_L$.
 This circuit can source a maximum of 100 mA with a 5 V supply.
 For precision applications, a voltage reference such as ADR421, ADR03, or ADR370 can be applied at the A terminal of the digital potentiometer.

-PROGRAMMABLE 4 TO 20 MA CURRENT SOURCE
+PROGRAMMABLE 4-20 mA CURRENT SOURCE

-A programmable 4-20 mA current source can be implemented with the circuit shown in Figure 63.
-The REF191 is a unique low supply headroom and high current handling precision reference that can deliver 20 mA at \pm 2.048 V. The load current is simply the voltage across Terminal B to Terminal W of the digital potentiometer divided by Rs:
+A programmable 4-20 mA current source can be implemented with the circuit shown in Figure 62.
+The REF191 is a unique low supply headroom and high current handling precision reference that can deliver 20 mA at +2.048 V. The load current is simply the voltage across Terminals B-W of the digital potentiometer divided by $R{\rm S}$: